ClarkLabCode/MitochondrialMorphologyPosition/README.md

 - `neuron morphology and mito density correlation.ipynb` - Correlation between the mitochondria density and various neural morphometrics
 - `cdfs.ipynb` - Various cumulative distributions summarizing bulk statistics of the mitochondria in LC neuons.

+#### Microns Dataset Analysis
+- `microns_code/` - This folder contains the python notebooks necessary for analyzing the mitochondria from the Microns dataset.
+A more detailed README file can be found within this folder for how to install the necessary packages to run the python notebooks and understand the data files they generate.

 ### Supporting Files and Directories

 #### Internal Data Directories